ChanthMiao/ghc-wiki-mirror/commentary/compiler/backends/ncg.md

 - Implicitly number each instruction by its position in the input list.
 - Using `insnFuture`, create the set of all flow edges -- possible control transfers -- within this set of insns.
 - Using `regUsage` and iterating around the flow graph from the previous step, calculate, for each virtual register, the set of flow edges on which it is live.
-- Make a real-register committment map, which gives the set of edges for which each real register is committed (in use).
+- Make a real-register commitment map, which gives the set of edges for which each real register is committed (in use).
 These sets are initially empty.
 For each virtual register, attempt to find a real register whose current commitment does not intersect that of the virtual register -- ie, is uncommitted on all edges that the virtual reg is live.
-If successful, this means the vreg can be assigned to the realreg, so add the vreg's set to the realreg's committment.
+If successful, this means the vreg can be assigned to the realreg, so add the vreg's set to the realreg's commitment.
 - If all the vregs were assigned to a realreg, use `patchInstr` to apply the mapping to the insns themselves.

 ### Spilling